DivanDesign/EvolutionCMS.snippets.ddRunSnippets/README.md

 ```
 [[ddRunSnippets?
 	&snippets=`{
-		//Run our example snippet that returns a native PHP array (without parameters in this example case)
+		// Run our example snippet that returns a native PHP array (without parameters in this example case)
 		personData: true

-		//Run other snippet
+		// Run other snippet
 		someSnippet: {
-			//If we need to pass whole result of the first snippet, just use usual placeholder
+			// If we need to pass whole result of the first snippet, just use usual placeholder
-			//ddRunSnippet will convert the native PHP array to JSON in this case
+			// ddRunSnippet will convert the native PHP array to JSON in this case
 			personData: "[+personData+]"
 		}

-		//Run another snippet
+		// Run another snippet
 		anotherSnippet: {
-			//Also we can use “nested” placeholders to get an item of the snippet result array
+			// Also we can use “nested” placeholders to get an item of the snippet result array
 			info: "[+personData.name+], [+personData.birthdate+]"
-			//And it works with depth
+			// And it works with depth
 			youtube: "[+personData.links.youtube+]"
 		}
 	}`